The Big Day the Lovegrove Way DVD ~ New Slideshow, Kit & Settings

-Here is a new slideshow of the featured pictures plus all you need to know about the equipment we used at the wedding shoot during the making of the Big Day DVD now available from our main site.
+Here is all you need to know about the equipment we used at the wedding shoot during the making of the The Big Day ~ The Lovegrove Way.

 Julie’s Kit: